wbuz24/cahn-hilliard-lbm/README.md

 make
 ```

+Adjust simulation and parameter values in config.json.
 Run from the command line

 ```
-./bin/cahn-hilliard Number-Of-Lattice-Units Input-File
+./bin/cahn-hilliard
 ```

-An input file can be optionally specified, if so it will read in a csv file that will then apply to the domain.

-Translated from [Python Model](https://github.com/wbuz24/UTK-LBM-Electrolyzer-Project) developed by Frida Roenning & Anirban Roy

 ## Advisors